 B. Janet Hibbs, LMFT, Ph.D. is a recognized authority on family issues, with a focus on parent-child and partner relationships.
 After watching her own college student struggle with mental health, she worked with Dr. Anthony Rostain to help him.
 Then she and Rostain wrote The Stressed Years of Their Lives, a guide for parents of college students who want to help support their kids’ mental health.
-Dr. Hibbs’ combined academic, clinical and commercial writing backgrounds blend seamlessly in engaging public and professional talks.
+Dr. Hibbs’ combined academic, clinical, and commercial writing backgrounds blend seamlessly in engaging public and professional talks.
 Her presentations draw on 25 years of expert clinical experience treating individuals, couples, and families, and she provides effective strategies for coping with the many issues–including stress–that parents and students face.
 Dually licensed as a psychologist and family therapist, Dr. Hibbs holds the highest credential in the marriage and family therapy field, as an Approved Supervisor for the American Association of Marriage and Family Therapists.
 Dr. Hibbs is also the recipient of the PPA Psychology in the Media award for 2021.

 In addition to The Stressed Years of Their Lives, Dr. Hibbs is the author of Try to See It My Way: Being Fair in Love and Marriage.
 She is a popular radio talk show guest, with appearances on The Diane Riehm show, WHYY, NPR’s “Voices in the Family” and “Radio Times,” and on regional TV.
 She has been quoted in national newspapers including The Wall Street Journal, the Washington Post, and the Philadelphia Inquirer.
 Dr. Hibbs honed her presentation skills during 15 years of graduate teaching experience on the faculties of Hahnemann (Drexel) University, the Family Institute, and Widener University.
 Prior professional public speaking engagements include The Smithsonian Institute Speakers series, national professional conferences, and regional community groups.
 Additionally, Dr. Hibbs received the 2021 Psychologist in the Media Award from the Pennsylvania Psychological Association.

 Dr. Hibbs is co-founder of Contextual Therapy Associates, where she has a private practice in Philadelphia, PA.
 She and her husband have been married for over 30 years and have two sons.

 The Stressed Years of Their Lives Helping Your Kid Survive and Thrive During Their College Years